 We went in the door that you normally exit, and then up the stairs to the second floor, above the Madison room.
 (See first picture where I note the window on the floor level.

+Floor level windows.
+The ceilings are the standard 8 foot ceilings of the time.
 This is the room that is believed to be where Lafayette stayed when he visited Monticello.

 Alcove bed.
 These were in multiple places in Monticello.
 Jefferson's, Madison's room, this room, his daughter's room on the other side of the second floor.
 He felt beds took up too much room and wasted space, so he put them in the wall.
 He also liked these octagonal rooms because you did not have any sharp angles and dark corners.